Universal few-body physics in a harmonic trap: Results for the 4-body sector

 \subsection{Two identical fermions and two distinguishable particles}

 We start with the case of two identical fermions with two other distinguishable particles.
 Thus, the wave function is antisymmetric under permutation of the identical fermions.
 Altogether, there are five 2-particle contact interactions and two 3-particle contact interactions.
 The contributions of some interactions are pairwise identical because two of the particles are identical.
 Analogous to the 3-body sector, the four coupling constants of the 2-particle interactions are renormalised by Eq.~\eqref{2renorm} and the two coupling constants of the 3-particle interactions by Eq.~\eqref{3renorm} for given ground state energies $\epsilon^{\left(2\right)}$ and $\epsilon^{\left(3\right)}$.
-As in the 2- and 3-body sector, the states, which are independent of $\epsilon^{\left(3\right)}$ can be extrapolated linearly while the Efimov-like states require a quadratic extrapolation.
+We find both Efimov-like states which are sensitive to the value of $\epsilon^{\left(3\right)}$ and universal states which are independent of $\epsilon^{\left(3\right)}$.
+At higher energies, we also find non-interacting eigenstates which are not sensitive to both $\epsilon^{\left(2\right)}$ and $\epsilon^{\left(3\right)}$.
+As in the 2- and 3-body sector, the universal states can be extrapolated linearly while the Efimov-like states require a quadratic extrapolation.
 Here we require that no minimum exists for $1/N>0$ in order to get stable results.
 In Fig.~\ref{fig:4L0P00.5nlin}, we show our results for the spectrum states with $L^P=0^+$ in the unitary limit and for $\epsilon^{\left(3\right)}=-0.5$.
 The dashed line indicates the value of the cutoff $N$ at which $N\approx 5 E/(\hbar\omega)$.
 For all but the lowest two states the condition $N\simgt 5 E/(\hbar\omega)$ is not satisfied for the values of $N$ reached in this calculation.
 As a consequence, a stable extrapolation for $N\to\infty$ is required to obtain reliable results.
 Since the exact results are not known, we estimate the uncertainty from the extrapolation conservatively as being equal to the energy shift from the last calculated value to the extrapolated value.
 This procedure should give an upper bound on the extrapolation uncertainty.

 In order to understand the systematics of the trapped spectra, we investigate the 4-body spectrum as a function of the input parameters $\epsilon^{\left(2\right)}$ and $\epsilon^{\left(3\right)}$ analogous to the Efimov plot in free space \cite{Efimov-70}.
 In Fig.~\ref{fig:four}, the extrapolated spectra for two identical fermions with two other distinguishable particles in the unitary limit are shown for various ground state energies $\epsilon^{\left(3\right)}$ by the circles.
 Additionally, the exact results for the Efimov-like states in the 3-body sector are shown (squares).
 Both the 3- and the 4-body states depend on $\epsilon^{\left(3\right)}$ approximately linearly in this region but the slope of the 4-body states is typically larger.